udbmnm/tauri-react-template/README.md

 # React-tauri-vite-template
-Simple template to get started with react vite and tauri, note that it has typescript support also, It uses the vite-plugin-tauri, to avoid ghost terminal issue.
+Simple template to get started with react vite and tauri, note that it has typescript support also, It enables the vite-plugin-tauri, to avoid ghost terminal issue.

 ## why ?
 Because it's fun.